-Restrictions on Use - We reserve the right to restrict or limit your use of, or ability to send or receive transactions through, the Service if we find evidence of fraud or other misuse, or at our discretion.
+Restrictions on Use - We reserve the right to restrict or limit your use of, or ability to receive transactions through, the Service if we find evidence of fraud or other misuse.
 At our option, we may also impose a waiting period for newly opened accounts before the account may receive payment through the Service.
-We also reserve the right to restrict access to, or use of, the Service, as may be required by state or federal law or the rules of the Federal Reserve.
+In order to help mitigate fraud, we also reserve the right to restrict access to the Service, as permitted by law.
 Your use may also be restricted if systemic, technological or other emergency issues require that use of the Service be restricted, whether on a temporary or permanent basis.